 Vitamin C intake can help with teeth and gum health, which is something that a lot of pregnant women struggle with.

 Anecdotal evidence also suggests high levels of vitamin C intake during pregnancy can also help reduce the likelihood of stretch marks.

 Vitamin B12 is crucial for your nervous system and it’s also believed to help prevent spina bifida and other central nervous system birth defects in your baby when combined with folate during pregnancy.

 Vegans will find B12 in fortified foods such as cereals, plant milks, nutritional yeast and yeast spreads.
-While pregnant, it’s always a good idea to take a high-quality B12 supplement or ensure B12 is adequately represented in your prenatal supplement.
+While pregnant, it’s always a good idea to take a high-quality vegan B12 supplement or ensure B12 is adequately represented in your prenatal supplement.